-Is it normal to have pain behind your eye with movement?
+Is it considered normal to have pain behind your eye with movement?

 Pain behind your eye with movement is one of the primary symptoms of optic neuritis.
 This side effect may start one day with no other warning signs, or it may worsen over a series of days.

 Reach out to an eye doctor right away if you’re experiencing this symptom or any others of optic neuritis, as they may continue to develop if you don’t get treatment in time.
-Bear in mind that not everyone needs a remedy for this condition, as it can go away on its own, but specific medications can help with your loss of eyesight and other symptoms.
+Keep in mind that this condition can go away on its own in some cases.
+Specific medications can also help with your loss of eyesight and other symptoms.

 Summary: What’s the reason for the pain behind your right eye?

 Many conditions can cause pain behind your right eye.
-We recommend watching for symptoms of an increase in sinus pressure (or an infection), migraines, and optic neuritis.
-All of these issues can affect the areas around your eye if left untreated.
+We recommend watching for symptoms of an increase in sinus pressure (or an infection) or migraines.
+Both of these issues can affect the areas around your eye if left untreated.

 Pain behind your eye with movement can also happen due to optic neuritis.
-If you have this symptom or any others, we urge you to write them down so that you can share them with your eye doctor.
+If you have any symptoms, we urge you to write them down so that you can share them with your eye doctor.
 Next, you’ll want to contact your optometrist as soon as possible to find out if you need a comprehensive eye exam.